Half-Life 2: Episode Two: Reception

 Half-Life 2: Episode Two received an average score of 90.68% based on 22 reviews on the review aggregator GameRankings.
 On Metacritic, it has an average score of 90 out of 100 based on 21 reviews, indicating "universal acclaim".
+As part of The Orange Box compilation, Episode Two shared with Portal and Team Fortress 2 in winning "Computer Game of the Year" at the 11th Annual Interactive Achievement Awards.

 Dan Adams of IGN rated the game 9.4 out of 10 and praised its improved visuals and expansive environments, but cited the short six-hour length as a drawback.
 He said: "Any way you look at it, Episode Two stands out, even among the Half-Life series, as something special ... a burly experience packed into roughly six hours or so that offers up all the diversity, level design, and thoughtful gameplay we've known while making sure to propel the story forward and leave us wanting more."
-Bit-tech.net awarded the game a 10 out of 10 score, citing approval of how the story turns and the introduction of side stories and new characters.
-1UP.com said it was "vivid, emotionally engaging, and virtually unsurpassed".
-PC Gamer UK felt Episode Two was "the most sumptuous chapter of the Half-Life saga, and by a country mile".
+Bit-tech awarded the game a ten out of ten score, citing approval of how the story turns and the introduction of side stories and new characters.
+1UP.com said that it was "vivid, emotionally engaging, and virtually unsurpassed".
+PC Gamer UK felt that Episode Two was "the most sumptuous chapter of the Half-Life saga, and by a country mile".
 The New York Times enjoyed the gameplay, saying that battles "often require as much ingenuity as they do fast reflexes".

-Computer and Video Games said that although the Source engine was dated, the "wonderful art design and the odd bit of technical spit-shine ensure that Episode Two [...] doesn't lose any of its wow factor".
+Computer and Video Games said that, although the Source engine was dated, the "wonderful art design and the odd bit of technical spit-shine ensure that Episode Two [...] doesn't lose any of its wow factor".
 They also noticed that the game "goes about fixing a lot of the niggling complaints we had about Episode One," applauding the open forests and rocky hills.
 The New York Times wrote that "while it sows a few seeds for the final episode of the trilogy, the game lacks the driving force of the previous episode".
-GameSpy felt it was less consistent than its predecessors, and that the opening segments were "arguably the weakest".
+GameSpy felt that it was less consistent than its predecessors, and that the opening segments were "arguably the weakest".

-Sequels
+Legacy

-Half-Life 2: Episode Three was scheduled for release by Christmas 2007, but was canceled as Valve abandoned episodic development and were developing a new game engine, Source 2.
+Half-Life 2: Episode Three was scheduled for release by Christmas 2007.
+It was canceled after Valve abandoned episodic development and began developing a new game engine, Source 2.
 After canceling several further Half-Life games, Valve released Half-Life: Alyx in 2020.
+In November 2024, Valve delisted Episode One and Two from the Steam Store and incorporated them into Half-Life 2.

+In reference to the Episode Two achievement "Little Rocket Man", which requires the player to carry a garden gnome from the start to the end of the game and place it into a rocket before it launches into orbit, Newell partnered with Wētā Workshop and Rocket Lab to create and launch a garden gnome on their "Return To Sender" space mission.
+The mission launched on November 20, 2020, from Mahia Launch Complex, New Zealand, as a mass simulator.